Creating Cinematics

 Cinematics in Soulslike Framework can be triggered/played using two methods:

-1. By using the (can't be skipped)
+1. By using the Camera Sequence Notify (AN_PlayCameraSequence) (can't be skipped)

 2. By spawning a B_SequenceActor (supports skipping)